North Korea missile lacks re-entry capability, South Korea says

 Story highlights

-- The missile fired July 4 had intercontinental rage, Pyongyang said
+- The missile fired July 4 had intercontinental range, Pyongyang says

-- South Korean intelligence believes a nuclear warhead atop said missile could not survive the journey
+- South Korean intelligence says a nuclear warhead atop missile couldn't survive journey

 (CNN)Despite its long range, the North Korean missile fired on July 4 is not capable of a key process that would allow a nuclear weapon atop the projectile to hit its target, South Korea's intelligence service told lawmakers Tuesday.